 In large RNNs, there can be multiple of these hidden state layers in different regions of the network.
 Thus, RNNs are probably the first type of AI with short-term memory.

 That is why RNNs found their role in session-based or conversation-based recommendation systems.
 A session-based recommendation system uses the user's short-term historical activity records to predict the content that may be of interest at the next moment and click to view.

 However, this model also has some shortcomings.
 For example, in systems where sessions usually anonymous, the user behavior during a single session is typically limited.
 Therefore, it isn't easy to generate effective proposals.

 PaddlePaddle in Benchmarks

 Because PaddlePaddle is not very widespread in the western world, few benchmarking data are available, comparing it directly to US deep learning frameworks.
-The numbers of the following benchmark comparing PaddlPaddl with Pytorch and Tensor flow originate from a Chinese publication about PaddlePaddle.
+The numbers of the following benchmark comparing PaddlePaddle with Pytorch and Tensor flow originate from a Chinese publication about the framework.

 On average, PaddlePaddle outperforms its competitors by about 42% during the training for computer vision tasks.
 However, concerning NLP, the advantage is only about 9 % during training.

 PaddleLite is a version enhanced for mobile devices.
 It allows the deployment of trained models on ARM processors and MALI GPUs, which are graphics processing units optimized for smartphones.
 Also, Adreno GPUs by Qualcomm are supported.
 Also, Raspberry Pi systems are supported, and PaddleLite is cross-compatible with Apple and Android systems.